sergeysychov/behaviour_inject/README.md

 # Behaviour Inject for Unity3d #

 This is inversion of control tool for unity MonoBehaviour.
 And it's simple and easy to use as a wooden stick.
 There are only 6 script files with approximately 300 lines of code.
-You may easy handle it, support it or even extend it the way you like.
+You may easily handle it, support it or even extend it in the way you like.
 Although it provides crutial features of reflective dependency injection:
 - resolving interfaces;
 - injection to MonoBehaviour properties or fields;
 - poco object autocomposition with constructor injection;